fractal-analytics-platform/fractal-tasks-core/docs/tables.md

    also fix the current misleading names for the Z position/length columns (`z_micrometer` and `len_z_micrometer`, even though corresponding data are in arbitrary units).
-2. We may re-evaluate whether AnnData tables are the most appropriate tool.
+2. We may re-evaluate whether `AnnData` tables are the most appropriate tool.
 For the record, Zarr does not natively support storage of dataframes (see e.g. https://github.com/zarr-developers/numcodecs/issues/452), which is one aspect in favor of sticking with the `anndata` library.

+---